-Overall, the subject is a legally conforming site "as vacant", however, the subject's residential improvement does not meet the minimum setback requirement of 50 feet or minimum living unit size and is therefore considered to represent a legal, non-conforming use for the purposes of this appraisal report.
+The subject's site size does not meet the minimum zoning site size requirement.
+Also, the subject property's residential improvement does not meet the minimum setback requirement of 50 feet or minimum living unit size and is therefore considered to represent a legal, non-conforming use for the purposes of this appraisal report.